JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 <link-summary>Strategies and tools for exploring the API.</link-summary>

-Sometimes it can be challenging to implement plugin features for the IntelliJ Platform, especially when you've hit a roadblock, and you're unsure how to move forward.
+Sometimes it can be challenging to implement plugin features for the IntelliJ Platform.
 This usually happens in two situations:

 - You're trying to implement a feature that you've already seen in the IDE, and now you need to find the appropriate extension point or